hn275/distributed-storage/README.md

 using Docker and Docker Compose to automate code compilation, dependency management, simulation execution, and network topology initialization.

-To run the simulation with 25 ms of emulated network latency:
+An optional environment variable `LATENCY` can be passed in to emulate network latency, the value is a integer in the unit of milliseconds.
+For example-to run the simulation with 25ms of network latency:

 ```sh
 LATENCY=25 docker compose up --build